 Let’s walk through some of the steps you should take to decide on a plan design and health plan.

 Note: If you have experienced a life event change, such as a change in marital status or you moved to a new county, you should review the Changes and Coverage Changes chart to see what your options are and how long you have to submit an application to enroll or make a change.

 Do you have any dependents who are not enrolled in Medicare?
 Click here for important information.

 For additional information, see the It's Your Choice FAQs.

 Medicare Step 1 – Choose a Plan Design that works with your Medicare coverage

-First, you will want to decide which plan design you would like by reading the summaries below and by going to the plan design options page found under the Health Plan Options tab in the navigation bar above.
+First, you will want to decide which plan design you would like by reading the summaries below and reviewing Plan Designs for Medicare.
 It is important to remember that if you are retired and are eligible to participate in Medicare that you must do the following:

 - Enroll in Medicare Parts A and B. You will automatically be enrolled in the Medicare Part D program that is part of the Wisconsin Public Employers (WPE) Group Health Insurance Program.

 - Notify ETF.
 It is important that you contact us immediately or your Medicare coordinated coverage may be delayed.